MCS LOTTERY 2017-2018

 Applications will be accepted up until April 7,2017

 Over the past 20 years, Magellan has thrived through strong financial and volunteer support from its families.
 Your support allows us to continue helping each student become a knowledgeable, thoughtful, lifelong learner.

 Please join us in raising $65,000 for our students!
 Thank you very much for your partnership and support in this important event in the life of our school.

 In the News.

 Be a knowledgeable volunteer.
-View our Volunteer Training Presentation.
+View our 2016-2017 Volunteer Training PDF.
 Thanks for all that you do to support us!

 A Brief History of The Magellan Charter School.

 In 1996 the North Carolina State Legislature passed Charter School legislation allowing for the creation and establishment of independent public schools.
 These schools would be "chartered" by a local or state board of education and be locally implemented and

 administered.
 In response to this legislation and a pressing need to provide a different approach to educating students in the middle years, two highly motivated teachers from Wake County, Marybeth Childers and George Coccarelli, filed an application for a charter school that would serve children in grades four

 through eight.
 It was their belief that children in these middle grades would benefit from a small, personal, and hands-on environment.
 They asserted that providing continuity during a time of rapid growth and development helps students maintain their focus on academics-the number one priority at Magellan.